ero67/rust-task-orchestrator/README.md

 - **No HTTP Timeouts/Retries**: Kept implementation simple without retry logic or custom timeouts.
 For production use, these would be valuable additions.

-- **tokio::spawn vs futures::join_all**: Chose `tokio::spawn` since tokio was already a dependency, avoiding an additional crate.

 ## Dependencies

 - `tokio`: Async runtime for concurrent task execution